On Reading#

 1. Extractive Reading . . .

 Extractive reading is probably the most familiar kind of reading you have done in school, even if you have never heard it called by this name.
-Its purpose is straightforward: to faithfully record what a text says, argues, or is about in some abbreviated form that you can take away with you and return to later.
+Its purpose is straightforward: to faithfully record what a text says, argues, or is about in some abbreviated form.
 It is reading in the service of understanding and retention.

 This sort of reading is extremely important; and it is a lot harder than it sounds.
 You can’t re-present something you don’t actually understand, and understanding is often very difficult.
 This sort of reading has other challenges too: a good summary requires that you distinguish between what is central and what is peripheral; it requires that you resist the temptation to substitute your own ideas for the author’s, or to skip ahead to evaluation before you have fully understood what is being said; it asks you to be, for a time, a disciplined and even self-effacing reader—one who subordinates personal reaction in favor of accurate comprehension.